This is a paragraph! Here's how you make a link: Neocities.

 helpers.
 You know, we’ll be cooking for about three hundred people.”

 “You just go in and tell the cooks to give you whatever you need.
-I’ll make sure that they work
+I’ll make sure that they workwith you.”

 Ma gave a sigh of relief.
 “That’s one hurdle taken care of.
 I wasn’t sure if he would agree.”
 The military’s Nissen hut was at the north end of Commercial Road, on the edge of town, but Ma had an army truck with a driver at her disposal.
 “Just call when you need it,” assured the Co.
 “He’ll be there in five minutes.”